bobtfish/AWSnycast/README.md

 still get route publishing based on healthchecks, and HA/failover, just not bootstrapping from in-datacenter.

 N.B.
-Whilst publishing routes to *from* AWS into your datacenter's BGP would be useful, at this time that is beyond the goals for this project.
+Whilst publishing routes *from* AWS into your datacenter's BGP would be useful, at this time that is beyond the goals for this project.

 # How does this even work?